aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-ModifyCellFormatting.cpp" >}}

-The following code example shows how to set the amount of space (in points) to add to the left/top/right/bottom of the contents of the cell.
+The following code example demonstrates how to set the amount of space (in points) to add to the left/top/right/bottom of the contents of the cell.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-SetCellPadding.cpp" >}}